Coding/AI Best Practices

 Prohibited Use

-- copy-pasting from a public AI chatbot without understanding, review and modification.
+- submitting LLM’s output without understanding, review and modification.

 - delegating architectural decisions, complex business logic, or entire feature development without oversight.

-- inputting data that should never be shared anywhere in the internet.
+- sharing data that should never be shared anywhere in the internet.

-- using AI without good understanding of programming, frameworks and coding best practices.
+- using AI without understanding of programming, frameworks and coding best practices.